The name and its significance:

 This is a brief, only a very brief exposition of the line of thought followed in this ‘Sampradaya’.
 The more curious readers may see other works of the Sampradaya, especially the ‘Dnyan Martand’ and ponder over them.

-In a word the followers of this sect should regard themselves as the worshippers of ‘Chaitanya’ – the universal soul.
+In a word, the followers of this sect should regard themselves as the worshippers of ‘Chaitanya’ – the universal soul.
 Instead of getting fetish about the worship of the matter or concentrating upon name and form, one should remember that the spirit in all Gods is one and the same.
-For instance though we see such different name of God’s as Sri Pandurung, Vankatesh, Bhavani and Martand Bhairava, without losing sight of the one Chaitanya abiding in them all.
+For instance, though we see such different names of God’s as Sri Pandurung, Venkatesh, Bhavani, and Martand Bhairava, without losing sight of the one Chaitanya abiding in them all.
 Our followers should never foster hatred and dislike towards the worshipper of a particular God but, but with a loving heart co-operate with them.
-A glance at the reader that the various sects appear to be different and antagonistic to each other only because of the perverted vision of their followers and a pride of the fetish cherished by them.
+A glance at the reader that the various sects appear to be different and antagonistic to each other only because of the perverted vision of their followers and pride of the fetish cherished by them.
 To wipe away these differences with a view to assimilate them all in it is the main feature of this Sampradaya.
-Our followers should then dedicate all their actions to God and achieve good.
+Our followers should then dedicate all their actions to God and achieve well.

 Those who desire to prosper and spread this cult should establish a ‘Gadi’ of Shri Prabhu and worship the Satka and Paduka.
 It should however be well remembered that those who have these powerful entities, the Gadi and the Satka with them, have to beg alms every day and offer that food to them.